rkonecny/docker_cheatsheet/docker.md

   > `-it` allows us to provide input to the container

+- `docker attach container_id`

+  > attaches stdin, stdout and stderr to the terminal

 - `docker build .`

   > builds a docker image from Dockerfile in current directory